Caspian-Aiyanna/Carbon-BioHabs/BioHabs/iSSA_ENHANCEMENTS.md

 ## Scientific Impact

 This is now a **publication-ready iSSA** that:
-- ✅ Follows Signer et al. (2024) protocol
+- Signer et al. (2024) protocol
-- ✅ Separates movement from habitat selection
+- Separates movement from habitat selection
-- ✅ Provides mechanistic insights into elephant behavior
+- Provides mechanistic insights into elephant behavior
-- ✅ Suitable for high-impact journals

-**Your analysis is now state-of-the-art!** 🎉
+**state-of-the-art!**